 CLINICAL EXPERIENCES Minimum Required Cases Preferred Number of Cases

 Methods of Anesthesia

+Moderate/deep sedation 25 50

 General anesthesia 400

 Perform a general anesthetic induction with minimal or no 50 100

-assistance [†]
+assistance [±]

 Inhalation induction 25 40

-Mask management 6 25 35
+Mask management ventilation 12 -25 100 35 - 200

+Induction

+Maintenance

+Resuscitation

 Supraglottic airway devices (total of a & b) 35 50

 a.
 Laryngeal mask

-b.
-Other

-Tracheal intubation (total of a & b) 250

-a.
-Oral

-b.
-Nasal 5

-Alternative tracheal intubation/endoscopic techniques 7 25 50

-(total of a & b) (see Glossary, "Alternative tracheal

-intubation techniques")

-a.
-Endoscopic techniques 8 (total of 1 & 2) 5 15

-Actual tracheal tube placement

-2. Simulated tracheal tube placement

-3. Airway assessment

-b.
-Other techniques 5 25

-Emergence from anesthesia 300

-6 A general anesthetic that is administered by mask, exclusive of induction.
+12 A general anesthetic that is administered by mask Positive-pressure ventilation, exclusive of induction. administered using a mask during induction and/or maintenance of a case as well as resuscitation events.